DamianReloaded/Snippets/list_comprehension/README.md

 # List comprehension in c++

-### An attempt to mimic the handyness of list comprehension in python.
+### An attempt to mimic the handiness of list comprehension in python.
 It uses macros tho :/

 > PYTHON
 ```